System-Integration-Exam/SI-Exam/README.md

 The business case was agreed upon, and the development process could start.

 Process began with the development team agreeing upon a work schedule aswell as work rituals.
 We agreed on having a scrum-like daily meeting each day to follow up on eachother on how the project was coming along.
-We devided the project into smaller tasks, again similar to scrum and their user stories, and shared and distritubuted them on a project board, on Github.
+We divided the project into smaller tasks, again similar to scrum and their user stories, and shared and distritubuted them on a project board, on Github.
+The board can be seen on the following link: https://github.com/System-Integration-Exam/SI-Exam/projects/1.

 # Run
 ## Prerequisites